CPE/BMC Houston Charge on Credit Card or Bank Statement

 What Is the CPE/BMC Houston Charge?

-The descriptor most likely breaks down this way:
+The descriptor most likely represents:

 • CPE: CenterPoint Energy

-• BMC: BillMatrix or another bill-payment/card-processing vendor
+• BMC: Possibly BillMatrix or another bill-payment and card-processing vendor

 • Houston, TX: The location associated with CenterPoint Energy or the payment account